Retail-Aware Amazon PPC Software

 Over the years, we’ve seen different kinds of Amazon sellers.
 Some struggle to make a handful of sales.
 Some start well, but vanish from the scene.
 And then there are a few who consistently dominate the marketplace and rake in a perennial stream of revenue.
 So what sets them apart from the other two?

-What is a Buy Box on Amazon?
+What is the Buy Box on Amazon?

 The alternate scenario is the buyer scouring through the list of sellers of the product and selecting one from the list.